Nargren/PBadmin/README.md

 PBadmin
 =======
 # Under testing!
-Use with EXTREME CARE! #
+For demonstartional purposes only! #

+Currently the sccript is set to create a directory list from my computer.
+PirateBox routes are commented out.

 ###PirateBox Administrator Script Package:###